TahmidAhmed2000/Gov1347/posts/week_3.md

 While both models have striking differences, they do share some common themes.
 Here are the three most signficant similarities.

 + Both models factor in polls and fundamentals.
 Both models pay attention to polls (although The Economist does place less of an empahsis on state polls compared to FiveThirtyEight) and adjust for their bias accordingly.
 Additionally, both models use economic conditions as well as incumbency trends as indicators in their models.
-+ Both models apply multiple indicies to their models, including a partisan lean index and an economic index, to furhter adjust their models.
++ Both models apply multiple indicies to their models, including a partisan lean index and an economic index, to further adjust their models.
 + Both models conduct numerous simulations to provide a plausible range of outcomes.
 Furthermore, many key statistics like polling errors and residuals are calculated in each simulation to provide some range of confidence for their predictions.